I’ll be 40 when this August comes around. On that same day our oldest son will turn 16. And our youngest child will turn seven.

 When we began to let the news leak out, the transparency of those who walk in the Way of the Unexpected God and those who tend to walk in the Way of the Controlled Life become more evident, through the responses.

-I have needed the comments of “This is going to be awesome” and “God is so amazing” and “He never places an order and then does not take care of the bill” and “Don’t you love it when God does stuff like this!”.
+I have needed the comments of “This is going to be awesome” and “God is so amazing” and “Don’t you love it when God does stuff like this!”.
 Yes, the empathy for my fragile heart and tired body has also been essential from my dearest friends, but not the looks of pity or the sense that this will take us backwards or simply be too much.

-We tell God, we sing to him our songs of surrender.
+We sing to God our songs of surrender.
 We exclaim His wisdom and power.
 We teach our children that the fear of the Lord is the beginning of knowledge.

 Yet, we too often forget that we love and serve with a God who creates a beating heart in a secret place, who brings his Spirit in flames of fire on his followers so they speak in strange tongues, who loves to sit among the harlots, who might put an evil person in a place of authority so he can pull out his glory in the last unexpected moment, who says the last will be first and the first will be last.
 We have a God who does not make sense, yet at the same time is the father of truth and logic!
 Can we handle this untamable God?